mironovdm/rpi2hm10/README.md

 with error.
 I have not tested versions between V551 and V710.

-It seems that it is possible to make V710 work updating some data in bluetoothd cache but it's not reliable way.
+It seems that it is possible to make V710 work updating some data in bluetoothd cache but it's not a reliable way.

 ## Hardware
 This utility was developed on Raspberry Pi 3B+.
 But I suppose it should work